hijkzzz/pymarl2/README.md

 # MARL Tricks
-Our code for [Implementation Tricks in Multi-Agent Reinforcement Learning:An Empirical Study](https://arxiv.org/abs/2102.03479).
+Our codes for [Implementation Tricks in Multi-Agent Reinforcement Learning:An Empirical Study](https://arxiv.org/abs/2102.03479).
 We implemented and standardized the hyperparameters of the SOTA MARL algorithms.

 ## Python MARL framework